Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Modeling of the HESS

 \subsection{Supercapacitor Model}

-In this work, the capacity fading of the supercapacitor is neglected considering the fact that it has much longer cycle life than lithium-ion batteries.
-The supercapacitor model is simplified to a series connection of a resistance and a supercapacitor bank \cite{ZHANG2018}.
+In this work, the capacity fading of the supercapacitor is neglected because it has much longer cycle life than lithium-ion batteries.
+The supercapacitor model is simplified to a series connection of a resistance and a supercapacitor bank \cite{ZHANG2018b}.
 Also, the efficiency of the DC/DC converter between the supercapacitor and the DC link is assumed to be a constant value of 0.95.
-The recursive supercapacitor model is deduced as
+The recursive supercapacitor model is derived as follows,